 The module snmp_framework_mib implements instrumentation functions for the SNMP-FRAMEWORK-MIB, and functions for initializing and configuring the database.
-The configuration files are described in the SNMP User's Manual.

 Inserts all data in the configuration files into the database and destroys all old data.

 Thus, the data in the SNMP-FRAMEWORK-MIB, after this function has been called, is from the configuration files.